Macrotyloma uniflorum: Nutrition

 Horse gram and moth bean are legumes of the tropics and subtropics, grown mostly under dry-land agriculture.
 The chemical composition is comparable with more commonly cultivated legumes.
 Like other legumes, these are deficient in methionine and tryptophan, though horse gram is an excellent source of iron and molybdenum.
 Comparatively, horse gram seeds have higher trypsin inhibitor and hemagglutinin activities and natural phenols than most bean seeds.
 Natural phenols are mostly phenolic acids, namely, 3,4-dihydroxybenzoic, 4-hydroxybenzoic, vanillic, caffeic, p-coumaric, ferulic, syringic and sinapic acids.
 Though both require prolonged cooking, a soak solution (1.5% NaHCO3 + 0.5% Na_{2}CO_{3} + 0.75% citric acid) has been shown to reduce cooking time and improve protein quality.
-Moth bean is mostly consumed as dhal or sprouts.

 Horse gram seed contains carbohydrate (57.2% w/w), protein (22% w/w), dietary fiber (5.3% w/w), fat (0.50% w/w), calcium (287 mg), phosphorus (311 mg), iron (6.77 mg) and calories (321 kcal) as well as vitamins like thiamine (0.4 mg), riboflavin (0.2 mg) and niacin (1.5 mg) per 100 grams of dry matter.
 The nutritional content is partly dependent on soil conditions and the weather.
 The less appealing taste has led it to be not commonly eaten.

 The carbohydrate-fraction of horse gram flour consists of oligo-saccharides and starches.
 The starches can be divided in terms of digestability in those that can be digested and uptaken in the small intestine, and those that partly will fermented in the colon by the microflora.
 The latter ones, called resistant starches, account for 43.4% of the carbohydrate content of horse gram flour.
 Oligo-saccharides such as raffinose and stachyose contribute to digestion difficulties.
 The fermentation in the colon often may lead to flatulence and diarrhoea, given the high concentration of both, resistant starches and oligo-saccharides, for horse gram longer cooking times, and other treatments are needed.

 Enzymatic treatments with xylanase has the goal to improve the functional and expansive properties of horse gram seeds in order to facilitate the use as an ingredient in the food industry.
 By following a high temperature short time (HTST) treatment, the content of phytic acid, tannins and protease-inhibitors could be reduced by 46%, 61% and 92% respectively.
 The flour resulting from this treatment had higher water- and oil-absorption capabilities.
 Those improvements in digestibility and processibility could make horsegram an interesting protein- and flour source for the food industry.